kubernetes-sigs/kind/site/content/docs/user/configuration.md

   apiServerPort: 6443
 {{< /codeFromInline  >}}

-{{< securitygoose >}} **NOTE**: You should really think thrice before exposing your KIND cluster publicly!
-KIND does not ship with state of the art security or any update strategy (other than disposing your cluster and creating a new one)!
-We strongly discourage exposing KIND to anything other than loopback.{{</ securitygoose >}}
+{{< securitygoose >}}**NOTE**: You should really think thrice before exposing your kind cluster publicly! kind does not ship with state of the art security or any update strategy (other than disposing your cluster and creating a new one)!
+We strongly discourage exposing kind to anything other than loopback.{{</ securitygoose >}}

 #### Pod Subnet